-Making employment decisions which are substantially motivated by a person’s disability or perceived disability is illegal.
+Making employment decisions that are substantially motivated by a person’s disability or perceived disability is illegal.
 Employers must provide reasonable accommodations to allow disabled employees to perform their jobs.
-California law requires employers to meet with disabled/ill employees to try to determine how the company may accommodate them.
+California law requires employers to meet with disabled or ill employees to try to determine how the company may accommodate them.

 Disability discrimination claims may involve issues such as: